threemoji/threemoji/README.md

 These people are sorted by the extent of match with you.

 You can then start a chat with any of them.
+>Chats will be encrypted so even the administrators will not be able to read messages.

 <br clear="all">

 <img src="images/prototype/side-menu.gif" width="50%" align="left">
 <br>
 You can change your emoji anytime to match with different people.

-If you want to match with people further away, you can change your radius of match.
+If you want to match with people farther away, you can change your radius of match.

 Chats that are inactive for 3 weeks will be archived and they can be accessed from this side menu.
 <br clear="all">

+# Milestones
+Our goal is to complete an Android application and perhaps an iOS application if time permits.

 # References
->To be filled in.
+* [Proto] - Prototyping web application for making the prototypes above
+* [LICEcap] - For recording gifs
+* [Emoji One] - Open source emoji
+* [Material Design] - Design guidelines for Android applications

 ---
 An Orbital 2015 project.